-The Nintendo Switch Lite may have only been released last year, but it has quickly become one of the most popular handheld consoles, with over 8.9 million units having been sold worldwide since launch.
+Released in 2019, the Nintendo Switch Lite has quickly become one of the most popular handheld consoles, with over 8.9 million units having been sold worldwide since launch.

 But, can it compete with the best-selling Nintendo Switch?
 Or, is it simply for those looking for a more budget-friendly option?

 We’re hopefully here to answer these questions, outline the biggest differences and help you find out which console is best for you.

 The Nintendo Switch Lite is the new, cheaper, and more compact console that is designed to be handheld only.
 Because of this, all its controls are integrated into the device.

 The detachable Joy-Cons of the Nintendo Switch allow the console to be more flexible, be played by multiple players and via a stand or TV.
 This provides a more traditional at-home gaming set-up, but the console is still relatively small and can be played in handheld mode, if you do want to play while you’re travelling.

 If this is the case, games can be downloaded straight onto the console to avoid you having to carry with you more than you need.
 It is worth keeping in mind that the Nintendo Switch’s storage is only 32GB though, so you may want to consider purchasing a micro SD card to optimise the download capability.